VietNamBui/Hommy_Website/README.md

 # Real Estate Rental Platform - [namthangmedia.io.vn](http://namthangmedia.io.vn) 🏡

+## How to Run the Project
+I have purchased a domain and hosting to deploy this project online.
+You can access and view the project via the following link: [namthangmedia.io.vn](http://namthangmedia.io.vn)

 ## Introduction
 This project involves developing a real estate website to help customers easily search for, manage information on rental/purchase properties, and make quick decisions.
 Additionally, the system assists project owners in posting listings, managing project portfolios, tracking transactions, and optimizing business efficiency.